RepellantMold/KurkDriver/README.md

 # KurkDriver
- KurkDriver.
-Finally!
-A version of SMPS that does not suck balls!
+A version of SMPS that is kinda bad.
+I made this before I properly knew how to do sound driver coding